relliky/Tais_Home_Assistant_Config/python_templates/README.md

 6. Move dashboard generation into its own module.
 7. Move package/dashboard room ordering into its own module.
 8. Move room-specific classes into a `rooms.py` module.
+9. Move output path and YAML/JSON writing helpers into their own module.

 Recommended next steps: